John McNeil (footballer, born 1959)

-John McNeil (born 12 February 1959 in Greenock) is a Scottish former professional footballer who played as a right winger.
+John McNeil (born 12 February 1959) is a Scottish former professional footballer who played as a right winger.

 Career

 McNeil signed professional forms with Morton in 1975 and played over 400 games for the Greenock side.
 Apart from a one-game loan spell with Dundee United in 1982 and two weeks on loan at Arsenal at the end of 1982–83 (in which he played in 6 Football Combination reserve games, scoring 2 goals, between 28 April and 9 May), McNeil spent his entire career with Morton over fifteen years, retiring in 1991.

 In January 2008, McNeil was believed to be working for IBM.

 Personal life

 John's son David McNeil made his debut for Morton in August 2013.
 After scoring on his debut, David went on to make 21 appearances scoring twice before leaving the club in 2015.